ashish7515/Paper-3-Implementation-Ubiquitous-Computing/README.md

 ## Setting Up the Environment

 1. **Login to HPC:**
-   - Use your HPC credentials to log in.
+   - Use your HPC credentials to log in using the command.
+     ```bash
+     ssh <username>@172.16.40.30
+     ```
    - Navigate to the home directory.

 2. **Load Conda Environment:**
-   - Load the conda environment with the required libraries.
+   - Load the conda environment with the pre-downloaded libraries.
      ```bash
      module load conda=python/3.7
      ```